keebs-weeb/overclocked/v0.2/Rules.md

 ### Scamdeck
 ```
 System Resources: 10
+Bandwidth: 5
 Trait: Can't get a virus
 ```

 ### Hand-Me-Down
 ```
 System Resources: 10
+Bandwidth: 5
-Trait: At the start of your turn, flip a coin.
+Trait: At the start of your maintenance, you may flip a coin.
 If heads, go offline until your next turn
 ```

 ### Ol' Reliable
 ```
 System Resources: 12
+Bandwidth: 5
 Trait: On system crash, flip a coin.
-If heads, remove all mods and treat the crash like a player death
+If heads, uninstall all virus mods, then uninstall mods until you have at least 1 free System Resource
 ```

 ### Crackbook
 ```
 System Resources: 14
+Bandwidth: 6
 Trait: Your own System Settings cost 5 coins to play on this computer
 ```

 ### Gaming Laptop
 ```
 System Resources: 16
-Trait: 'Virus' mods have double the effect on this computer
+Bandwidth: 6
+Trait: 'Bug Check' roll values on mods are doubled
 ```

 ### Pre-Built
 ```
 System Resources: 18
-Trait: 'Bug Check' roll values on mods are doubled
+Bandwidth: 6
+Trait: 'Virus' mods have double the effect on this computer
 ```

 ### Enthusiass Desktop
 ```
 System Resources: 20
+Bandwidth: 8
 Trait: Each turn, skip either your play phase OR your maintenance phase each turn
 ```